Intestinal or Gut Bacteria and Obesity: A Possible Connection

 Obesity and Gut Bacteria

 Obesity is a complex condition that may have multiple causes.
 It's becoming frighteningly common in several parts of the world, including North America.
-Obesity increases the risk of serious health problems, including heart disease, strokes, osteoarthritis, type 2 diabetes and some types of cancer.
-The condition can be a serious drain on public health budgets as communities try to treat the problems that it causes.
+The condition increases the risk of serious health problems, including heart disease, strokes, osteoarthritis, type 2 diabetes, and some types of cancer.
+Obesity can be a serious drain on public health budgets as communities try to treat the problems that it causes.

 In 2014, more than 1.9 billion adults, 18 years and older, were overweight.
 Of these over 600 million were obese.— WHO (World Health Organization)